JachiOzoh/Youtube_Data_Mine/readme.md

 ## Features

-- **Automated ETL**: Pulls data from the YouTube Data API and loads it into your database.
+- **ETL**: Pulls data from the YouTube Data API and loads it into your database.
 - **Modular Design**: Separate modules for extraction, transformation, validation, and loading.
 - **Validation Checks**: Ensures data quality before insertion.
 - **SQL & BI**: Sample SQL scripts and a Power BI (.pbix) file for further analysis and visualization.